 As I create this page and look at these pictures from 2003, memories just come flooding back.
-The Appalachian Trail hike was my first long distance hike.
+This Appalachian Trail hike, from Georgia to Maine in the eastern mountains of the United States, was my first long distance hike.
 In fact, before I did the AT, my longest trekking/backpacking trip was four nights out in the Gila Wilderness of New Mexico.
 Freezing my tuckus off, I might add.
-One of the things that helped me the most to prepare for this 2,172 mile Appalachian Trail hike was reading about other people’s experience and what they thought made them successful.
+One of the things that helped me the most to prepare for this 2,172 mile Appalachian Trail hike was reading about other peoples’ experiences and what they thought made them successful.
 My goal was to thru hike – complete the trail in one go.
 Six months or less start to finish.

 It wasn’t a spiritual journey.
 I wasn’t trying to find myself or escape a bad situation.
 I wasn’t running to or from anything.
 It is a physical and mental challenge like nothing else in the world.
 When people ask me why I did it, I tell them I just wanted to know if I could do it.
 When they ask, “When did you know you could do it?”
 I say, “When I finished.”